 If you think that the PDF is ugly then don't feel bad - its discoverer didn't like it either.
-Stigler's History of Statistics relates that Laplace first derived the function as the limit of a binomial distribution as $n \to \infty$ but couldn't believe that anything so ugly could be true.
+Stigler's History of Statistics relates that Laplace first derived the function as the limit of a binomial distribution as $n \rightarrow \infty$ but couldn't believe that anything so ugly could be true.
 So he put it away into a drawer until later when Gauss derived the same formula (from a different exercise) - which is why the Normal distribution is often referred to as "Gaussian".
-The Normal distribution arises in all sorts of other cases: solutions to partial differential equations; in physics Maxwell used it to describe the diffusion of gases or heat (again Brownian motion); in information theory where it is connected to standard measures of entropy (Kullback Liebler); even in the distribution of prime factors in number theory, the Erdős-Kac Theorem.
+The Normal distribution arises in all sorts of other cases: solutions to partial differential equations; in physics Maxwell used it to describe the diffusion of gases or heat (again Brownian motion; video here http://fuckyeahfluiddynamics.tumblr.com/post/56785675510/have-you-ever-noticed-how-motes-of-dust-seem-to); in information theory where it is connected to standard measures of entropy (Kullback Liebler); even in the distribution of prime factors in number theory, the Erdős-Kac Theorem.